1 9 8 6 – 1 9 9 2 (UK)

 His early associates were Doreen Evans (Rachel Davies) and Ethel Allard (Joan Scott).

-Boon thought of himself as an urban cowboy, cruising the streets of the Midlands on his silver charger, a 650cc BSA Norton motorbike, which he called ‘White Lightning’.
+Boon thought of himself as an urban cowboy, cruising the streets of the Midlands on his 650cc BSA Norton motorbike, which he called ‘White Lightning’.

 He soon turned his hobby into a business by opening a courier agency – the Texas Rangers motorbike messengers – and employing a dopey biker by the name of Rocky Cassidy (Neil Morrissey) as his sidekick, and teenager Debbie Yates (Lesley-Anne Sharpe) as his secretary.